Abortion debate: Countries that refuse abortions

-As of 2016, there are six countries that completely outlaw abortion: El Salvador, Malta, Vatican City, the Dominican Republic, Philippines, and Nicaragua.
-This bans women from an abortion for any reason (underage, fetal impairment, rape/incest), even if it might mean saving her life.
+As of 2016, six countries completely outlaw abortion: El Salvador, Malta, Vatican City, the Dominican Republic, Philippines, and Nicaragua.
+This prohibits a woman from having an abortion for any reason (underage, fetal impairment, rape/incest), even if it might mean saving her life.
 Penalties include jail time.
+For example, in El Salvador, abortions are punishable with up to 50 years in prison.